Tutupaca: Geology and geomorphology

-Tutupaca is 25–30 km north of the town of Candarave in the region of Tacna in Peru.
-Lake Suches lies north of the volcano, and two rivers flow nearby: the Callazas River, flowing eastward to the north of the volcano, and then southward past Tutupaca's eastern flank, and the Tacalaya River, which flows south along Tutupaca's western flank.
+Tutupaca is 25–30 km north of the town of Candarave in the eponymous district of the Tacna Region in Peru.
+Lake Suches and Laguna Paracota lie north of the volcano, and two rivers flow nearby: the Callazas River, flowing eastward to the north of the volcano, and then southward past Tutupaca's eastern flank, and the Tacalaya River, which flows south along Tutupaca's western flank.
 (Note: The course of both rivers is influenced by tectonic lineaments.)
 The local climate is cold, and the terrain is stony, with little vegetation.
 During the wet season, the mountain is snow-covered, and meltwater from Tutupaca and other regional mountains is an important source of water for the rivers in the region.
-In contrast, the volcano itself is largely unaffected by human activity.
+Neighbouring towns include Sorijani, Tolaveco, Cala Circa, Huajañani, Humapalca, Turun Turun, Huaylani, Pocucho, Quilcata and Tacalaya.
+Several roads pass around the volcano, while the volcano itself is largely unaffected by human activity.

-Tutupaca consists of two volcanic complexes: an older complex that is highly eroded, and two northerly peaks which formed more recently.
-Of these, the eastern peak ("eastern Tutupaca") consists of seven presumably Holocene lava domes and is 5790 m high, while the western one ("western Tutupaca") consists of lava domes, lava flows and Plinian eruption deposits of Pleistocene age, and reaches a height of 5815 m.
+Tutupaca consists of two (Note: One source gives three: Basal Tutupaca, West Tutupaca and Recent Tutupaca) volcanic complexes: an older complex that is highly eroded, and two northerly peaks which formed more recently.
+Of these, the western peak ("western Tutupaca") consists of lava domes, lava flows and Plinian eruption deposits of Pleistocene age, and reaches a height of 5815 m.
+The eastern peak ("eastern Tutupaca") consists of seven presumably Holocene lava domes and is 5790 m high.
 (Note: These heights are from a 2015 source.)
 The Global Volcanism Program gives heights of 5753 m for the eastern and 5801 m for the western summit.
 The western peak is the highest summit of Tutupaca.

 The base that Tutupaca rises from lies at elevations ranging from 4400 m to 4600 m and the volcano covers a surface area of about 150–170 km2.
 The older complex is formed mainly by lava flows, which during the Pleistocene were eroded by glaciers forming up to 100 m thick moraines and U-shaped glacial valleys.
 Cirques and moraines are also found on the western summit, and tephra layers extend west of the volcano.
 The older complex, which includes lava domes in the form of small hills on its southern part, was the source of ignimbrite that covers the western and southern parts of the volcano.
 Postglacial lava flows emanating from a vent located between the two peaks have been identified.
+One 2024 map indicated that there are still glaciers on Tutupaca.
 Proglacial processes like frost shattering have altered young volcanic products.